 In addition, The Division of Global Affairs wants to thank the students in Kristine Hwang's Design Practicum for developing the visual collateral for the Year of India, including Kate Thiel, who developed the program's logo, and Tyler Cochran, who designed this year's poster.
 The following students also contributed to the creation of a full suite of materials: Allie Williams, Celianne Pianeta, Jenna Amburgy, Kayleen MacDonald, Lacey Mccloskey and Project Manager Janay Griffiths.

-- Sep12Language Policy and Education in Morocco Time: 11:00 am Location: Sturgis Library 101
+- Oct10Multilingualism and Educational Policy in Morocco: Pedagogies of Teaching Arabic Time: 02:00 pm Location: Sturgis Library 101

 - Oct16Western Sahara Time: All-day Event Location: TBD

 - Nov07Al Andalus, the Reconquista, and the Origins of Epistemic Blackness Time: 05:00 pm Location: TBD